Man of God (2021 film): Plot

 The film follows the later life of Saint Nectarios of Aegina, a Greek Orthodox cleric serving as the Metropolitan bishop of Pentapolis in Egypt.
 His popularity among the public and reputation for piety arouse jealousy within the higher ranks of the Alexandrian clergy, who accuse him of ambition and seek his dismissal.
 As a result, he is removed from his post and returns to Greece.

-In Athens, Nectarios of appointed director of the Rizarios Ecclesiastical School, where he gains respect from his students for his modest lifestyle and dedication to teaching.
+In Athens, Nectarios of Aegina is appointed director of the Rizarios Ecclesiastical School, where he gains respect from his students for his modest lifestyle and dedication to teaching.
 Despite his efforts to serve both the Church and the public, he continues to face accusations and suspicion from church authorities.
 The film depicts his growing isolation as he endures slander and administrative hostility.

 In his later years, Nectarios withdraws to the island of Aegina, where he assists in rebuilding a convent and devotes his remaining time to prayer and writing.
 The narrative concludes with his illness, death, and the veneration that follows, reflecting his later recognition as a saint of the Eastern Orthodox Church.